White Label AI Support Levels: What Agencies Should Expect in 2026

 Platform support varies significantly, and pricing alone does not predict quality.

-Trillet's approach stands out because agency-specific resources - including a Skool community with weekly live Q&A sessions, ready-to-use snapshots, and done-for-you contracts - are included rather than reserved for top tiers.
+Trillet's approach stands out because agency-specific resources, including a Skool community with weekly live Q&A sessions, ready-to-use snapshots, and done-for-you contracts, are included rather than reserved for top tiers.
 This recognizes that agencies need ongoing education and resources, not just break-fix support.
+The honest tradeoff: at the Studio tier ($99/month), onboarding is largely self-serve through documentation and community rather than a hand-held white-glove process, so solo operators who want a guided launch should budget for the Agency tier where dedicated Slack is included.

 What Should You Look for in Platform Support?